 There’s a party going on right here

-At this point, we’d been enjoying the silence for so long, the top was a shock.
+At this point, we’d been enjoying the silence for so long, the summit was a shock.
 We went from having Torreys Peak to ourselves to a gong show of 50 people taking pictures, chasing dogs, drinking beer, etc. Seriously, it felt like a beach up there.

 The good thing about a crowded summit: there are plenty of photographers to take your group shot.